Concentration Blocks

 This is all made visibly evident through the culminating project.
 The capstone project allows a student to show the relevance and authenticity of the learning they have done over the past four years.
 They must demonstrate an ability to creatively synthesize information and see the interconnectedness of ideas among the content areas of the various courses they have taken, proving that TMU has helped them not only grow as learners but to discover the true value of learning.

-Students complete General Education (GE) requirements in their freshmen and sophomore semesters.
-For junior and senior semesters, they take 6 courses of Classical Liberal Arts (CLA) major courses, and 6 courses from the business major.
+Students complete their General Education (GE) requirements during their freshman and sophomore semesters.
+For junior and senior semesters, students take six courses in Classical Liberal Arts (CLA) major courses and six courses from the business major.
 The third block of classes is a combination of the two chosen areas plus a unique capstone and a CLA/business internship in their senior year.

 The 6 Business Block Courses include: